Archivist Atlas chapter opener illustration

 Archivist Atlas

-ARCHIVIST ATLAS — *every history craft is a careful uncovering. let me show you which ruin to dig.*
+ARCHIVIST ATLAS — every history craft is a careful uncovering. match the question to the right ruin.

 Listen along — Archivist Atlas